Dwight D. Eisenhower

-He supported regime-changing military coups in Iran and Guatemala orchestrated by his own administration.
+Eisenhower supported regime-changing military coups in Iran and Guatemala orchestrated by his own administration.
 During the Suez Crisis of 1956, he condemned the Israeli, British, and French invasion of Egypt, and he forced them to withdraw.
 He also condemned the Soviet invasion during the Hungarian Revolution of 1956 but took no action.
 He deployed 15,000 soldiers during the 1958 Lebanon crisis.
 Near the end of his term, a summit meeting with the Soviet leader Nikita Khrushchev was cancelled when a US spy plane was shot down over the Soviet Union.
 Eisenhower approved the Bay of Pigs Invasion, which was left to John F. Kennedy to carry out.

-On the domestic front, Eisenhower governed as a moderate conservative who continued New Deal agencies and expanded Social Security.
+Eisenhower continued New Deal agencies and expanded Social Security.
 He covertly opposed Joseph McCarthy and contributed to the end of McCarthyism by openly invoking executive privilege.
 He signed the Civil Rights Act of 1957 and sent Army troops to enforce federal court orders which integrated schools in Little Rock, Arkansas.
 His administration undertook the development and construction of the Interstate Highway System, which remains the largest construction of roadways in American history.

 In 1957, following the Soviet launch of Sputnik, Eisenhower led the American response which included the creation of NASA and the establishment of a stronger, science-based education via the National Defense Education Act.
 The Soviet Union began to reinforce their own space program, escalating the Space Race.
 His two terms saw unprecedented economic prosperity except for a minor recession in 1958.
 In his farewell address, he expressed his concerns about the dangers of massive military spending, particularly deficit spending and government contracts to private military manufacturers, which he dubbed "the military–industrial complex".
 Historical evaluations of his presidency place him among the upper tier of US presidents.

-Family background

-The Eisenhauer (German for "iron hewer" or "iron miner") family migrated from the German village of Karlsbrunn to the Province of Pennsylvania in 1741.
-Accounts vary as to how and when the German name Eisenhauer was anglicized.

-David Jacob Eisenhower, Eisenhower's father, was a college-educated engineer, despite his own father's urging to stay on the family farm.
-Eisenhower's mother, Ida Elizabeth (Stover) Eisenhower, of predominantly German Protestant ancestry, moved to Kansas from Virginia.
-She married David on September 23, 1885, in Lecompton, Kansas, on the campus of their alma mater, Lane University.

-David owned a general store in Hope, Kansas, but the business failed due to economic conditions and the family became impoverished.
-The Eisenhowers lived in Texas from 1889 until 1892, and later returned to Kansas, with $24 to their name.
-David worked as a railroad mechanic and then at a creamery.
-By 1898, the parents made a decent living and provided a suitable home for their large family.